Want and Need

 He was a traitor.

-Swallowing, she hammered the lid on the strongbox in her mind where she’d caged the memory of his betrayal, the day she’d married Jake, and made the conscious decision to move forward with her life.
+Swallowing, she hammered the lid on the box in her mind where she’d caged the memory of his betrayal the day she’d married Jake, and made the conscious decision to move forward with her life.
 A life, as Jake noted, she’d not now enjoy if not for the selfless actions of the young ship’s officer who’d tossed her, bodily, into a lifeboat not an hour before the Titanic dove to the bottom of the sea when she’d have delayed too long waiting for her travelling companions.

 She let the air in her lungs escape.
 “You’re partly right,” she said.
 “I have been too protective.
 And it’s harming my relationship with Amelia.
 And you.”
 She drew her hand free of his to touch his jaw, splayed her other hand on his chest.
 “But you’re wrong about my motivation.”

 “My stepfather sought to control me.
 Shape me in his image of an ideal daughter who would one day become an ideal wife.
 I seek only to protect Amelia.
 All our children.
 And I listen.
 I listened to her, to what she wants—needs.
 My stepfather never listened to me.
 He or Mama.
 They ignored us girls.
 All the time.
 Our wants held as much water as a bottomless bucket.
 And eventually, that’s what drove me to rash acts that I would regret, had they not ultimately led me here, to you.
 That still does not excuse their disregard of my feelings.
 My right to decide whom I would marry.”